 With MyFlexJob their whole agenda was for people to complete offers and they also stated that fortune 500 companies were looking to hire them.

-Also, you having to pay for this MyPCBackup for record keeping and you will get credited but not in cash.
+Also, you have to pay for this MyPCBackup for record-keeping and you will get credited but not in cash.

 The money you paid will go into your dashboard and you don’t get your money back unless you complete other offers.

 I went back into their Q And A and discovered what the duties were.